 It is also important to realize that the hard part is not in becoming a good affiliate manager.
 Diligence and hard work are your best friends here.
 The hardest part is in staying good.
 In an industry that evolves as dynamically as affiliate marketing, continuous education is a must.
 Keep networking professionally (through online professional communities, and conferences like AM Days), keep reading and self-educating, and keep developing together with the industry.
 Only then you will succeed.

-2Parale: What can you tell us about Affiliate Management Days learning&business opportunities?
+2Parale: What can you tell us about AM Days learning&business opportunities?

 2Parale: In your experience, how can you find and recruit top affiliates?

 Geno Prussakov: In the course of the year I’ve written a great number of articles on the topic of affiliate recruitment.
 The methods range from free ones (e.g.: reaching out to happy customers, using search engines to find niche influencers, and taking advantage of tools that help you find related websites, as well as utilizing passive recruitments methods like maintaining affiliate program blog and social media presence) to paid ones (hiring agencies to manage your programs and recruit affiliates for you, investing tools that help you find your competitor’s affiliates, etc); but there are three extremely important things that every affiliate manager should keep in mind while going after good affiliates.

 Be (1) personal (affiliates hate blanket outreaches), (2) relevant and flexible (they know you want it; but show them how this will benefit them, even if it entails an initial placement fee), and (3) remember that recruitment is only the first step.
 After it you have to actively work on affiliate activation, and motivation.